Panoptes-See-Everything-Miss-Nothing/iris/README.md

 # Iris
-Pulls data from various to write into DB
+Pulls data from various to write into file